Last updated: May 4, 2026

 - Check your city as well as your county.
 Your mailing address is not enough.
 Ask whether the taxing city where the parcel sits adopted the benefit.

 - Use the correct income year.
-For 2026 senior exemptions, the income test uses your 2025 household income under the 2026 state limit.
+For 2026 senior exemptions, the income test uses your 2025 household income.

 - Submit supporting documents the first time.
 Missing proof of age, trust papers, or income records causes many delays.

 - If you missed the regular deadline, ask about late filing now.
-Many counties keep late filing open only until the TRIM-based cutoff in September, such as Broward’s posted late-file deadline.
+Many counties keep late filing open only until the TRIM-based cutoff in September.
+Broward lists September 18, 2026, as the absolute late-file deadline for 2026 exemptions.

 Application checklist